racenis/tram-sdk/README.md

 - RenderComponents should support offsetting textures
 	- A method like RenderComponent::SetTextureOffset(Material*, vec2).
 	- It would add an offset to the specified Materia's texture.
-	- That would allow texture animations and the like.
+	- This would allow texture animations and the like.
-- PhysicsComponents can live without Entity parents.
-	- Add an option to not create a MotionState
-	- ~~Add a callback function for updating~~
 - Replace Bezier curves with Catmull-Roms
 - Add command-line argument parser.
 	- Should parse command-line arguments.